 - Provides tangible evidence that can be used in litigation to demonstrate that the fiduciaries acted reasonably and on a well-informed basis.

 - Provides transaction insight to fiduciaries from a source that is unbiased by transaction or other performance commission.

 Private and public companies are referred to Marshall & Stevens by outside legal counsel and other trusted advisors to provide independent Fairness Opinions for their important transactions.

-These opinions are becoming a current topic of discussion with the recent rise in popularity of Special Purpose Acquisition Companies (SPACs).
-Litigation activity has been also increasing against SPAC Boards if, for example, the noncontrolling shareholders perceive that the SPAC Boards are looking out for their own interests with a rushed transaction at the end of the SPAC term.
+SPAC / de-SPAC: Fairness opinions are recommended for Special Purpose Acquisition Companies (SPACs) merger, acquisition and other transactions.
+Litigation activity has increased against SPAC Boards.
+Shareholder concerns include noncontrolling shareholders’ perceptions that SPAC Boards are looking out for their own interests with a rushed transaction at the end of the SPAC investment term.

 For a more detailed overview of Fairness Opinions, see our Fairness Opinion Guide.

-Marshall & Stevens has been in the valuation business for more than 85 years and has substantial expertise in rendering Fairness Opinions in a wide variety of matters.
+Founded in 1932, Marshall & Stevens is an Independent Valuation Firm with substantial expertise in rendering Fairness Opinions in a wide variety of public and private company matters.
 Employing a high degree of thoroughness and diligence, our professionals bring a wealth of experience from backgrounds in valuation, law, investment banking, and accounting.

 For more information, please contact one of the professionals listed below or check out one of our completed transactions below: